Nehtaur Assembly constituency

-Nehtaur Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
+Nehtaur is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 It is a part of the Bijnor district and one of the five assembly constituencies in the Nagina Lok Sabha constituency.
 First election in this assembly constituency was held in 2012 after the "Delimitation of Parliamentary and Assembly Constituencies Order, 2008" was passed in the year 2008.

 Wards / Areas

 Extent of Nehtaur Assembly constituency is KC Haldaur & Haldaur MB of Bijnor Tehsil; KC Nehtaur, PCs Athai Shekh, Basera Dasu, Basera Khurd, Bhawanipur Tarkola, Mankua, Dhakka Karmachand, Kotra Tappa Kesho, Pipalsana, Raipur Maluk, Sedha, Sherpur Balla, Tapraula of Dhampur KC & Nehtaur MB of Dhampur Tehsil.